How to... Resist CravingsJan 05, 2023

 Some key nutritional foundations can help regulate blood sugar and stress-related highs and lows to free us from reactive cravings:

 - Have a good protein source with breakfast to help balance blood sugar levels and provide the building blocks for neurotransmitters that support mood and energy regulation; nuts, eggs, goat’s cheese and yoghurt can provide a sense of satisfaction that also feels soothing and can reduce ‘seeking’ behaviours for the next ‘fix’.
-You can even a protein powder to smoothies, such as Pulsin Pea Protein (link here).
+You can even add a protein powder to smoothies (link here).

 - Nuts (and particularly almonds) have shown to help curb cravings, as they are compact sources of complex carbohydrates, protein and healthy fats.
 People who include them in their diet tend to less weight gain.